danknights/mice5035/tutorials/06_statistical_testing_in_R/README.md

 table(map$Generation[ix])
 ```

 This should show that there are 54 subjects in the 2ndGen group and 36 subjects in the Control group.
 Now let us run the `adonis2` test, only in these two groups.
 Note that we had to use `ix` in both the rows and columns of `beta_uuf`.
 Check your understanding: can you explain why?
+Copy this into your source file and then run it.
 ```bash
 adonis2(beta_uuf[ix,ix] ~ Generation, data=map[ix,])
 ```